mitchell-wu/stats_machine_learning_project/README.md

 <a name="major-packages"></a>
 ## Major Packages:
 - **tidyverse**: This is a collection of R packages designed for data science.
 It simplifies many common data operations, including data import, tidying, transformation, and visualization.
-In this project, packages like `ggplot2` for data visualization, `dplyr` for data manipulation, and `readr` for data import are extensively used.

 - **tidymodels**: This package framework is crucial for modeling and statistical analysis in R. It provides a coherent and modern approach to building machine learning models.
-In this project, `tidymodels` is used for creating and evaluating machine learning models, ensuring our predictive analysis is both robust and accurate.

 <a name="dataset-overview"></a>
 ## Dataset Overview